 Nursing Program: Army Nurses are valued members of a health care team that includes 14,500 members in 37 hospitals around the world.
 Army Nurses enjoy considerable respect, autonomy and authority as they pursue various roles within the Army Nurse Corps.
 Take Army ROTC in college, along with your nursing studies, and begin your nursing career as a poised and self-confident lieutenant in the Army Nurse Corps.

-Green to Gold Programs (G2G): The U.S. Army promotes four Green to Gold programs that are available for qualified enlisted soldiers who want to become commissioned officers through the Army ROTC program while pursuing their bachelor or master’s degree.
+Green to Gold Program (G2G): The U.S. Army promotes four Green to Gold programs that are available for qualified enlisted soldiers who want to become commissioned officers through the Army ROTC program while pursuing their bachelor or master’s degree.
 The programs are as follows: 2 YR Active Duty Option (ADO), 2, 3 or 4 Year Scholarship, 2 YR Non- Scholarship, and 2, 3 or 4 Year Dedicated Hip Pocket Scholarship.

 Simultaneous Membership Program (SMP): The Army ROTC SMP is a program in which students who are at the same time: